-- 1. Estimated contract cost shall be based on a determination of whether commodities or services could reasonably be acquired from a single procurement.
-When an agency chooses to purchase like items in separate purchases, the rationale for this decision shall be documented as part of the cost analysis (e.g., HE+ Program Services (Emergency Furnace, water conservation and Weatherization HVAC services were purchased separately due to the unique requirements for Emergency Furnace service). - Serial contracting is the practice of issuing a series of smaller purchase orders to one or more vendors for the same (or very similar) commodity or service to avoid completing the more structured bid process that would be required if the acquisitions were completed as a single procurement.
-Serial contracting is prohibited. - 3.
+- Estimated contract cost shall be based on a determination of whether commodities or services could reasonably be acquired from a single procurement.
+When an agency chooses to purchase like items in separate purchases, the rationale for this decision shall be documented as part of the cost analysis (e.g., HE+ HVAC Program Services, and Weatherization HVAC services were purchased separately due to the unique timeline requirements for emergency HE+ HVAC Program Services). - 2.
+Serial contracting is the practice of issuing a series of smaller purchase orders to one or more vendors for the same (or very similar) commodity or service to avoid completing the more structured bid process that would be required if the acquisitions were completed as a single procurement.
+Serial contracting is prohibited.
+Agencies shall plan the procurements to ensure that serial purchasing does not occur.
+Commodities or services that can logically be grouped together (refrigerators and freezers; bath fans and range hoods; miscellaneous weatherization materials such as lumber, hardware and adhesives, etc.) shall be procured using a method based on the anticipated aggregate dollar threshold.
+This aggregate total is for the term of the fiscal year beginning July 1.
+The Method of Award shall be the Vendor judged best able to supply goods or services. - 3.
 RFBs and RFPs shall require that agency procurement decisions are final and not subject to appeal to the Division or the Department of Administration. - 4.
 Agencies shall plan procurements to ensure that serial purchasing does not occur.
-Commodities or services that can logically be grouped together (refrigerators and freezers; bath fans and range hoods; miscellaneous weatherization materials such as lumber, hardware and adhesives, etc.) shall be procured using a method based on the anticipated aggregate dollar threshold.
+Commodities or services that can logically be grouped together (refrigerators and

+- freezers; bath fans and range hoods; miscellaneous weatherization materials such as lumber, hardware and adhesives, etc.) shall be procured using a method based on the anticipated aggregate dollar threshold.
 This aggregate total is for the term of the fiscal year beginning July 1.
 See Table 6.1 below. - 5.
-Potential contract extensions shall be taken into account when calculating the aggregate

-- total for all procurement types. - 6.
+Potential contract extensions shall be taken into account when calculating the aggregate total for all procurement types. - 6.
 When a building requires specialized equipment or services, including specialized expertise that is not covered under a prior procurement, a separate procurement is required.
 Provide bidders with the opportunity to acquire detailed information that allows accurate pricing for the complete scope of work. - 7.
 When necessary, equipment or services are covered under a prior procurement Agencies have the option to perform a separate procurement for specialized or unique situations and are encouraged to do so if this option will likely result in lower overall costs.